 - Rotate.
 Only available if there is both a width and height.
 Click it to rotate the device.

 Device emulation is part of the new Isolate Panes beta feature.
 You can enable it in the Edit menu.

 Ready to go!

 This should get you going with using Polypane.
-The next step is to get to know the different view modes that Polypane has.
+The next step is to get to know the layouts that Polypane has.

 Is your question not answered?

 Ask via Twitter, Slack or our contact form